 LastPass Chrome extension not working

-- Reinstalling or updating your Chrome extension.
+- Reinstall or update your Chrome extension.
 To do that, go to the LastPass website, and download the latest version of Chrome extension.

 - If the extension is listed, but not enabled, enable it.
 To do that, go to chrome://extensions in your Chrome address bar.